 Here are some best practices you can adopt to extend the life of your tires:

 - Check inflation pressures monthly – Improper inflation accounts for the majority of tire life problems.
-Use a quality gauge and inflate to vehicle manufacturer’s recommended pressures.
+Use a quality gauge and inflate to the vehicle manufacturer’s recommended pressures.

-- Get alignments done regularly – At minimum get an alignment check with each tire rotation or any time you notice pulling, uneven wear or balance issues.
+- Get alignments done regularly – At minimum get an alignment check with each tire rotation or any time you notice pulling, uneven wear, or balance issues.

 - Rotate religiously – Every 5,000-7,000 miles, swap tires front-to-back and side-to-side to even out wear.

-- Inspect tires before long trips – Check inflation pressure, tread depth and general condition before road trips or vacations to avoid problems miles from home.
+- Inspect tires before long trips – Check inflation pressure, tread depth, and general condition before road trips or vacations to avoid problems miles from home.

 - Monitor tires for signs of aging – Periodically inspect sidewalls and tread for cracking, bulging, cuts, nails, etc. that can lead to blowouts.